tanyavohra/LMS-project/README.md

 # LMS-project
-This Learning Management System is one of the projects I worked on duting my Web-Development learning journey.
+This Learning Management System is one of the projects I worked on during my Web-Development learning journey.